sunn789/send-SMS--from-excel/README.md

 - **Send SMS**: Sends a two-part SMS to each employee: one for flight details and one for additional information (like exit date and flight).
 - **Logging**: Logs success and failure details of each SMS sent into a log file (`SmsLog.txt`).
 - **Unique Log File Generation**: If the `SmsLog.txt` file exists, it creates a new log file with an incremented name like `SmsLog_1.txt`, `SmsLog_2.txt`, etc.
+- **ParsGreen SMS Service**: The SMS notifications are sent using the ParsGreen SMS service API.

 ## Requirements

 - .NET Core 3.1 or later.
-- Access to ParsGreen SMS API with a valid API key.
+- Access to ParsGreen SMS API with a valid API key and a unique GUID.
 - An Excel file with employee details.

 ## Installation